RafaRed/RedMod/README.md

 # RedMod

-Enable some Custom Stuff from Rogue of Streets
+RedMod is a Library for Streets of Rogue that support custom and online Mods ( if all the players are using the mod )

+Features:
-- Saitama Custom character
+- Saitama Custom character + Punch
+- MIB Agent + Neuralyzer
+- The Random + Random Dice
+- RedMod flags for recognize players in online